Explicit Hamiltonian representations of meromorphic connections and duality from different perspectives: a case study: Meromorphic connections in with an irregular pole at infinity

-\end{definition} As we will see below, the crucial property of these shifted Darboux coordinates is that they satisfy Theorem \ref{SymplecticReduction} and shall provide simpler Hamiltonian structures.
-Note that Definition \ref{DefShif} may be seen as a generalization of the shift of \cite{marchal2023hamiltonian} for connections in $\mathfrak{gl}_3(\mathbb{C})$.
+\end{definition} As we will see below, the crucial property of these shifted Darboux coordinates is that they satisfy \autoref{SymplecticReduction} and shall provide simpler Hamiltonian structures.
+Note that \autoref{DefShif} may be seen as a generalization of the shift introduced in \cite{marchal2023hamiltonian} for connections in $\mathfrak{gl}_3(\mathbb{C})$.

-Let us now mention that one may easily invert the map from irregular times to the times defined in Definition \ref{DefShif}.
+Let us now mention that one may easily invert the map from irregular times to the times defined in \autoref{DefShif}.
 Indeed, we have the following proposition. \begin{proposition} The inverse map from $\mathbf{t}$ to $(\mathbf{T},\tau):=\left(T_1,T_2,T_3,T_4,T_5,\tau\right)$ is given by

 \end{proposition}

 \begin{proof} The proof follows from direct verification. \end{proof}